Mase1068/github-portfolio/README.md

 simulate an evacuation scenario, such as escaping from a building to avoid a fire, in order to determine how much time is needed to escape and survive.

+# Junk Scan

+It is the scanning of the barcode on an item purchased from a store to determine what type of waste it is, so that we know which trash bin to dispose of it in.

+**Demonstration**

+The first step is to scan the barcode from the plastic bottle.

+Once scanned, the result
+will be displayed on the screen.

+The result shows that the screen will turn green and display the word "Recycle," which means that this plastic bottle should be disposed of in the recycle bin.

+# APRA & TIRT Thailand 2023

+I participated in the event and served as a teacher assistant for the international robotics competition, which is a global robotics competition with participants from various countries such as
+Hong Kong, Taiwan, the Philippines, Malaysia, and more.
+The competition spans levels from elementary school, high school, vocational school, to university.

+# K-Engineering World Tour and Workshop 2024

+It is an activity to introduce the secondary students to the different engineering fields, explaining what each program is like, how to study them, and what kind of jobs they can pursue in the future after graduation.

+# Keycard reader

+It is used to scan the keycard, similar to the principle of using a keycard to unlock a door, with RFID as the main technology.

+**Demonstration**

+In case the card is incorrect, if the card does not match or is invalid, the result will show that the blue light will not turn on.

+In case the card is correct,
+if the card matches or is valid, the result will show that the blue light will turn on